ibm-cloud-docs/Cloudant/api/active_tasks.md

 {:codeblock}

 ### Specific response fields for compaction tasks
+{: #specific-response-fields-for-compaction-tasks}

 -   **changes_done**: Number of documents compacted.
 -   **phase**: Reports the stage of compaction.
 -   **total_changes**: Number of documents in the database.

-In the `phase` field, the value indicates the stage that compaction has reached:
+In the `phase` field, the value indicates the stage that compaction reached:

 -   `ids`: Document compaction is in progress.
 -   `views`: View compaction is in progress.

 ### Specific response fields for replication tasks
+{: #specific-response-fields-for-replication-tasks}

--   **changes_pending**: Number of documents needing to be changed in the target database, expressed as an integer.
+-   **changes_pending**: Number of documents that need to be changed in the target database, expressed as an integer.
--   **continuous**: Boolean value indicating whether the replication is continuous.
+-   **continuous**: Boolean value that indicates whether the replication is continuous.
--   **docs_read**: Number of documents read from the source database, expressed as an integer.
+-   **docs_read**: Number of documents that are read from the source database, expressed as an integer.
 -   **replication_id**: Unique identifier string of the replication that can be used to cancel the task.
 -   **revisions_checked**: Number of document revisions for which it was checked whether they are already in the target database.
--   **source**: An obfuscated URL string indicating the database from which the task is replicating.
+-   **source**: An obfuscated URL string that indicates the database from which the task is replicating.
--   **target**: An obfuscated URL string indicating the database to which the task is replicating.
+-   **target**: An obfuscated URL string that indicates the database to which the task is replicating.
 -   **user**: User who started the replication, expressed as a string, or `null` if the replication was not initiated by a user.

 ### Specific response fields for indexing tasks
+{: #specific-response-fields-for-indexing-tasks}

--   **changes_done**: Number of document revisions processed by this task.
+-   **changes_done**: Number of document revisions that are processed by this task.
 	A document can have one or more revisions.
--   **design_document**: The design document containing the view or index function or functions.
+-   **design_document**: The design document that contains the view or index function or functions.
 -   **total_changes**: The number of unindexed changes to process.
-This count includes deleted documents, though these are automatically skipped by the indexer.
+This count includes deleted documents, although these documents are automatically skipped by the indexer.